beraborrow/package/packages/contracts/test-report.md

   Contract: BorrowerOperations
     Without proxy
-      ✓ addColl(): reverts when top-up would leave trove with ICR < MCR (278ms) ✓ addColl(): Increases the activePool ETH and raw ether balance by correct amount (203ms) ✓ addColl(), active Trove: adds the correct collateral amount to the Trove (194ms) ✓ addColl(), active Trove: Trove is in sortedList before and after (213ms) ✓ addColl(), active Trove: updates the stake and updates the total stakes (225ms) ✓ addColl(), active Trove: applies pending rewards and updates user's L_ETH, L_LUSDDebt snapshots (736ms) ✓ addColl(), reverts if trove is non-existent or closed (831ms) ✓ addColl(): can add collateral in Recovery Mode (252ms) ✓ withdrawColl(): reverts when withdrawal would leave trove with ICR < MCR (349ms) ✓ withdrawColl(): reverts when calling address does not have active trove (328ms) ✓ withdrawColl(): reverts when system is in Recovery Mode (420ms) ✓ withdrawColl(): reverts when requested ETH withdrawal is > the trove's collateral (508ms) ✓ withdrawColl(): reverts when withdrawal would bring the user's ICR < MCR (313ms) ✓ withdrawColl(): reverts if system is in Recovery Mode (323ms) ✓ withdrawColl(): doesn’t allow a user to completely withdraw all collateral from their Trove (due to gas compensation) (352ms)
+      ✓ addColl(): reverts when top-up would leave trove with ICR < MCR (278ms) ✓ addColl(): Increases the activePool iBGT and raw ibgt balance by correct amount (203ms) ✓ addColl(), active Trove: adds the correct collateral amount to the Trove (194ms) ✓ addColl(), active Trove: Trove is in sortedList before and after (213ms) ✓ addColl(), active Trove: updates the stake and updates the total stakes (225ms) ✓ addColl(), active Trove: applies pending rewards and updates user's L_iBGT, L_NECTDebt snapshots (736ms) ✓ addColl(), reverts if trove is non-existent or closed (831ms) ✓ addColl(): can add collateral in Recovery Mode (252ms) ✓ withdrawColl(): reverts when withdrawal would leave trove with ICR < MCR (349ms) ✓ withdrawColl(): reverts when calling address does not have active trove (328ms) ✓ withdrawColl(): reverts when system is in Recovery Mode (420ms) ✓ withdrawColl(): reverts when requested iBGT withdrawal is > the trove's collateral (508ms) ✓ withdrawColl(): reverts when withdrawal would bring the user's ICR < MCR (313ms) ✓ withdrawColl(): reverts if system is in Recovery Mode (323ms) ✓ withdrawColl(): doesn’t allow a user to completely withdraw all collateral from their Trove (due to gas compensation) (352ms)
-      ✓ withdrawColl(): leaves the Trove active when the user withdraws less than all the collateral (263ms) ✓ withdrawColl(): reduces the Trove's collateral by the correct amount (316ms) ✓ withdrawColl(): reduces ActivePool ETH and raw ether by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of ETH to the user (289ms) ✓ withdrawColl(): applies pending rewards and updates user's L_ETH, L_LUSDDebt snapshots (1205ms) ✓ withdrawLUSD(): reverts when withdrawal would leave trove with ICR < MCR (516ms) ✓ withdrawLUSD(): decays a non-zero base rate (1192ms) ✓ withdrawLUSD(): reverts if max fee > 100% (668ms) ✓ withdrawLUSD(): reverts if max fee < 0.5% in Normal mode (639ms) ✓ withdrawLUSD(): reverts if fee exceeds max fee percentage (938ms) ✓ withdrawLUSD(): succeeds when fee is less than max fee percentage (1272ms) ✓ withdrawLUSD(): doesn't change base rate if it is already zero (1044ms) ✓ withdrawLUSD(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (899ms)
+      ✓ withdrawColl(): leaves the Trove active when the user withdraws less than all the collateral (263ms) ✓ withdrawColl(): reduces the Trove's collateral by the correct amount (316ms) ✓ withdrawColl(): reduces ActivePool iBGT and raw ibgt by correct amount (291ms) ✓ withdrawColl(): updates the stake and updates the total stakes (342ms) ✓ withdrawColl(): sends the correct amount of iBGT to the user (289ms) ✓ withdrawColl(): applies pending rewards and updates user's L_iBGT, L_NECTDebt snapshots (1205ms) ✓ withdrawNECT(): reverts when withdrawal would leave trove with ICR < MCR (516ms) ✓ withdrawNECT(): decays a non-zero base rate (1192ms) ✓ withdrawNECT(): reverts if max fee > 100% (668ms) ✓ withdrawNECT(): reverts if max fee < 0.5% in Normal mode (639ms) ✓ withdrawNECT(): reverts if fee exceeds max fee percentage (938ms) ✓ withdrawNECT(): succeeds when fee is less than max fee percentage (1272ms) ✓ withdrawNECT(): doesn't change base rate if it is already zero (1044ms) ✓ withdrawNECT(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation (899ms)
-      ✓ withdrawLUSD(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (852ms)
+      ✓ withdrawNECT(): borrower can't grief the baseRate and stop it decaying by issuing debt at higher frequency than the decay granularity (852ms)
-      ✓ withdrawLUSD(): borrowing at non-zero base rate sends LUSD fee to POLLEN staking contract (1004ms) ✓ withdrawLUSD(): borrowing at non-zero base records the (drawn debt + fee) on the Trove struct (923ms) ✓ withdrawLUSD(): Borrowing at non-zero base rate increases the POLLEN staking contract LUSD fees-per-unit-staked (986ms)
+      ✓ withdrawNECT(): borrowing at non-zero base rate sends NECT fee to POLLEN staking contract (1004ms) ✓ withdrawNECT(): borrowing at non-zero base records the (drawn debt + fee) on the Trove struct (923ms) ✓ withdrawNECT(): Borrowing at non-zero base rate increases the POLLEN staking contract NECT fees-per-unit-staked (986ms)
-      ✓ withdrawLUSD(): Borrowing at non-zero base rate sends requested amount to the user (1562ms) ✓ withdrawLUSD(): Borrowing at zero base rate changes LUSD fees-per-unit-staked (839ms) ✓ withdrawLUSD(): Borrowing at zero base rate sends debt request to user (790ms) ✓ withdrawLUSD(): reverts when calling address does not have active trove (370ms) ✓ withdrawLUSD(): reverts when requested withdrawal amount is zero LUSD (459ms) ✓ withdrawLUSD(): reverts when system is in Recovery Mode (649ms) ✓ withdrawLUSD(): reverts when withdrawal would bring the trove's ICR < MCR (347ms) ✓ withdrawLUSD(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawLUSD(): reverts if system is in Recovery Mode (312ms) ✓ withdrawLUSD(): increases the Trove's LUSD debt by the correct amount (208ms) ✓ withdrawLUSD(): increases LUSD debt in ActivePool by correct amount (230ms) ✓ withdrawLUSD(): increases user LUSDToken balance by correct amount (243ms) ✓ repayLUSD(): reverts when repayment would leave trove with ICR < MCR (392ms) ✓ repayLUSD(): Succeeds when it would leave trove with net debt >= minimum net debt (435ms) ✓ repayLUSD(): reverts when it would leave trove with net debt < minimum net debt (256ms) ✓ repayLUSD(): reverts when calling address does not have active trove (431ms) ✓ repayLUSD(): reverts when attempted repayment is > the debt of the trove (418ms) ✓ repayLUSD(): reduces the Trove's LUSD debt by the correct amount (403ms) ✓ repayLUSD(): decreases LUSD debt in ActivePool by correct amount (406ms) ✓ repayLUSD(): decreases user LUSDToken balance by correct amount (404ms) ✓ repayLUSD(): can repay debt in Recovery Mode (557ms) ✓ repayLUSD(): Reverts if borrower has insufficient LUSD balance to cover his debt repayment (1122ms) ✓ adjustTrove(): reverts when adjustment would leave trove with ICR < MCR (572ms) ✓ adjustTrove(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustTrove(): allows max fee < 0.5% in Recovery mode (577ms)
+      ✓ withdrawNECT(): Borrowing at non-zero base rate sends requested amount to the user (1562ms) ✓ withdrawNECT(): Borrowing at zero base rate changes NECT fees-per-unit-staked (839ms) ✓ withdrawNECT(): Borrowing at zero base rate sends debt request to user (790ms) ✓ withdrawNECT(): reverts when calling address does not have active trove (370ms) ✓ withdrawNECT(): reverts when requested withdrawal amount is zero NECT (459ms) ✓ withdrawNECT(): reverts when system is in Recovery Mode (649ms) ✓ withdrawNECT(): reverts when withdrawal would bring the trove's ICR < MCR (347ms) ✓ withdrawNECT(): reverts when a withdrawal would cause the TCR of the system to fall below the CCR (439ms) ✓ withdrawNECT(): reverts if system is in Recovery Mode (312ms) ✓ withdrawNECT(): increases the Trove's NECT debt by the correct amount (208ms) ✓ withdrawNECT(): increases NECT debt in ActivePool by correct amount (230ms) ✓ withdrawNECT(): increases user NECTToken balance by correct amount (243ms) ✓ repayNECT(): reverts when repayment would leave trove with ICR < MCR (392ms) ✓ repayNECT(): Succeeds when it would leave trove with net debt >= minimum net debt (435ms) ✓ repayNECT(): reverts when it would leave trove with net debt < minimum net debt (256ms) ✓ repayNECT(): reverts when calling address does not have active trove (431ms) ✓ repayNECT(): reverts when attempted repayment is > the debt of the trove (418ms) ✓ repayNECT(): reduces the Trove's NECT debt by the correct amount (403ms) ✓ repayNECT(): decreases NECT debt in ActivePool by correct amount (406ms) ✓ repayNECT(): decreases user NECTToken balance by correct amount (404ms) ✓ repayNECT(): can repay debt in Recovery Mode (557ms) ✓ repayNECT(): Reverts if borrower has insufficient NECT balance to cover his debt repayment (1122ms) ✓ adjustTrove(): reverts when adjustment would leave trove with ICR < MCR (572ms) ✓ adjustTrove(): reverts if max fee < 0.5% in Normal mode (313ms) ✓ adjustTrove(): allows max fee < 0.5% in Recovery mode (577ms)